 Best Boxing Gloves For Beginners

-Venum has a wide range of gloves and occupies two of the categories in our list.
-The Challenger 2.0 model is perfect for beginners because it offers all the essential features at a very entry-level price.
-If you are starting, paying $200 for gear that you might stop using after a couple of months might not be wise.
+The XMartial Boxing Gloves are the ideal option for beginners because they offer all the essential features at a very entry-level price.
+If you are starting, paying $200 for gear you might stop using after a couple of months might not be wise.

 You get the design of their much more expensive gloves at a fraction of the price.
 The cost, of course, is in the quality of the materials.
 This does not mean they are deficient, just that the more expensive models will last longer and feel more comfortable.
 But as a first pair of gloves, the Venum Challenger 2.0 is a perfect choice.

 For sparring, you want to protect the heads of your partners in the best possible way, so investing in high-quality gloves is a must.
 Cleto Reyes is still handcrafted in Mexico from high-quality leather and has a classic design.
 In a classic boxing fashion, most of the padding is located on the knuckles.

 You can, of course, go with the classic lace-up model, but then you will need some help in putting them on.
 So for ease of use, we've chosen the hook and loop model, which is still top-notch and perfect for sparring even at the highest level.

 They also force you to punch with proper form or alignment.
 On the other hand, the hands are easy to injure, and the small mitts offer little protection.
 If you choose to hit the heavy bag with dedicated bag gloves, the Rival RB5 combines the best of old-school design and modern technology.

 You still get the benefits listed above, but with a comfortable modern wrist stabilization instead of the elastic band on most models.
 Rival always makes high-quality equipment, and the RB 5 is no different.